Aarhus-Psychiatry-Research/psycop-common/psycop/projects/t2d/README.md

-# Type 2 diabetes, baseline paper
+# Type 2 diabetes prediction
 ## Installation
 All requirements are specified in the `pyproject.toml`.
 To install the project, clone it locally and run: